http4s/http4s/README.md

 ## Simple and type safe streaming with scalaz-stream Processes ##

-In http4s any response can be, type safe, streamed, and completely asynchronous. http4s offers a variety of helpers to help you get your data out the door in the fastest way possible.
+In http4s any response can be type safe, streamed, and completely asynchronous. http4s offers a variety of helpers to help you get your data out the door in the fastest way possible.

 ```scala